Can Identical Twins Have Different Eye Color

 Unequal X-inactivation

 In females (who have two X chromosomes), one X chromosome is randomly inactivated in each cell during early development.
-This process, called X-inactivation, ensures that females do not have twice as many gene products from the X chromosome as males (who have only one X chromosome).
+Even so, this process, called X-inactivation, ensures that females do not have twice as many gene products from the X chromosome as males (who have only one X chromosome).
 If identical twin females have different patterns of X-inactivation affecting genes involved in eye color, it could lead to variations in eye color.

 Somatic Mutations